samunemeth/System/README.md

   - Look into why the *mini greeter* seems to act up on first boot.
   - Separate Home Manager building for time saving.
+  - Set up a script for enterprise WPA networks, or check why user interfaces do not work with it.
   - Add more documentation for initial setup.
   - Change Flameshot for Scrot?
   - Set up Veracrypt?